linkedin/data-integration-library/docs/how-to/source-authentication.md

 The following is a typical OAuth2.0 authentication flow configuration:

-- the authentication job retrieves an authentication from the source, this job doesn't actually extract data.
+- the authentication job retrieves an authentication token from the source, this job doesn't actually extract data.
-- one or more subsequent jobs use the token based authentication method leveraging the token from the first job through secondary input
+- one or more subsequent jobs use the [token based authentication](../concepts/authentication-method.md) method leveraging the token from the first job through secondary input

 [Back to Summary](summary.md#config-source-and-authentication)